leifgehrmann/pango-cairo-helpers/README.rst

 pango-cairo-helpers
 ===================

-Helper modules for rendering text using pango and cairo
+Helper modules for rendering text using Pango and Cairo.